St. Anthony Hall: Delta: University of Pennsylvania

-Regarded as the first purpose-built fraternity house on the University of Pennsylvania campus, the original Delta Psi house was a Florentine or Renaissance Revival style design by Wilson Eyre Jr. It is located at 32 South 22nd Street, across the Schuykill from Penn's West Philadelphia campus.
-It opened in January 1889, and also housed the St. Anthony Club of Philadelphia.
+Regarded as the first purpose-built fraternity house on the University of Pennsylvania campus, the original Delta Psi house was a Florentine or Renaissance Revival style design by Wilson Eyre.
+It is located at 32 South 22nd Street, across the Schuykill from Penn's West Philadelphia campus.
+It opened in January 1889 and also housed the St. Anthony Club of Philadelphia.
 It served the fraternity from 1889 to 1908.